top of page

 Our feet are inherently strong and do not need extra arch support or extra cushion.
 It seems that the less “technology” a shoe has, the better it is for the foot.
 The more a shoe externally “supports” the feet, the less internal strength the the feet develop.

-Want to know if your footwear is foot-positive?
-Try this test to see if your shoes are healthy for your feet.
+Want to know how to test and see if your shoes are too narrow.
+Try this insole test to see if your shoes are healthy for your feet.
 Remove the insole from your shoes and stand on it.

 Does your entire foot and toes fit within the boundaries?
-If not, then your foot and toes will be unable to splay wide at the forefoot to distribute the load of your body and injury is likely.
+If not, then your foot and toes will be unable to splay wide at the forefoot and are likely contributing to your plantar fasciitis pain.

 2. Do Strengthen You Foot Core